 The Company continues to adopt a stable dividend policy.
-It is our intention that the Company follows a policy of paying a fixed amount of dividend per Ordinary Share and dividends will be declared and paid twice per year.
-Subject to consideration being given to the matters described in paragraph 4 in this section, which is extracted from the Company's dividend policy, the Company intends to pay 2 HK cents per Ordinary Share for interim dividend and pay 12 HK cents per Ordinary Share for final dividend, and provided that there is sufficient distributable reserve pursuant to the relevant provisions of the Companies Ordinance.
+It is our intention that the Company follows a policy of paying a fixed amount of dividend per ordinary share and dividends will be declared and paid twice per year.
+Subject to consideration being given to the matters described below, which are extracted from the Company's dividend policy, the Company intends to pay 2 HK cents per ordinary share for interim dividend and pay 12 HK cents per ordinary share for final dividend, and provided that there is sufficient distributable reserve pursuant to the relevant provisions of the Companies Ordinance.

-The Board may evaluate "special dividend" on a case by case basis especially generating substantial capital gain on disposal of the Company's or the Group's assets.
+The Board may evaluate "special dividend" on a case-by-case basis especially if the Company has generated substantial capital gain on disposal of the Company's or the Group's assets.

-When determining the amount of dividend to be paid to Shareholders, the Board shall take into account the following:
+When determining the amount of dividend to be paid to shareholders, the Board shall take into account the following:

-- the financial results of the Company and its subsidiaries (collectively known as "the Group"); - the general financial position of the Group; - the actual and future operations and liquidity position of the Group; - the earnings trend and potential growth; - the future capital commitments; - the future investment plans; - the future loan repayment and other obligations; - the shareholders' and investors' expectation and industry's norm; - the retained profits and distributable reserves of the Company and the Group; - the general market conditions; and - any other factors that the Board deems appropriate.
+- the financial results of the Group; - the general financial position of the Group; - the actual and future operations and liquidity position of the Group; - the earnings trend and potential growth; - the future capital commitments; - the future investment plans; - the future loan repayment and other obligations; - the shareholders' and investors' expectation and industry's norm; - the retained profits and distributable reserves of the Company and the Group; - the general market conditions; and - any other factors that the Board deems appropriate.

-A decision to declare and pay any dividend requires the approval of the Board at its discretion, subject to the Companies Ordinance and the Articles of Association of the Company.
-Any final dividends declared by the Company must be approved by an ordinary resolution of the Shareholders at an AGM and must not exceed the amount recommended by the Board.
+A decision to declare and pay any dividend requires the approval of the Board at its discretion, subject to the Companies Ordinance and the articles of association of the Company.
+Any final dividends declared by the Company must be approved by an ordinary resolution of the shareholders at an AGM and must not exceed the amount recommended by the Board.